-Australian research group Commonwealth Scientific and Industrial Research Organisation (CSRIO) will be utilizing aquatic drones to research the Southern Ocean.
-The national agency has launched a collaboration with San Francisco-based Saildrone, and will be using three of the startup’s unmanned instruments for the next 5 years.
+Australian research crew Commonwealth Scientific and Industrial Research Organisation (CSRIO) will be utilizing marine floating drones in the Southern Ocean for research.
+The national agency has launched a collaboration with Saildrone and will be using 3 of the startup’s unmanned instruments for the next 5 years.

 The Saildrones on their own are powered by the wind, and their devices are operated with the sun – this enables them to stay at sea for about 12 months at the same time, uploading gathered data en route.